Investing in Rental Properties for Beginners

 If the property values in your area are on the upper end of the market, a rental property may not provide you with the needed cash flow.
 You may not have sufficient funds to buy a rental property where the market is expensive.
 Always look for a market where you can afford to buy your investment.

-Find a Good Rental Property
+How to Find a Good Rental Property

-Once you've found your ideal rental property, it's time to do your calculations.
+Once you’ve found your ideal rental property, it’s time to do your calculations.
 You need to understand the estimated income that these properties can generate for you.
-It is important to ensure that the income you're going to get from the property exceeds all your expenses.
-This will typically factor in all costs, including mortgage payments, property management, repairs, taxes, and insurance.
+It is important to ensure that the income you’re going to get from the property exceeds all your expenses.
+This will typically factor in all costs, including mortgage payments, property management, repairs, property taxes, and insurance.

-Financing Your Rental Property
+How to Financing Your Rental Property

 Now, this is another place where there's work, and you need to trade wisely.
 Make sure you understand that financing an investment property is a bit more complicated than financing a primary residence.

 The main thing that differentiates the two is the down payment.
-If you're a home buyer looking for a house to live in and you've got a strong credit score, you'll only need a 3% down payment to acquire financing for your primary home.
-But as for a rental investment, expect to pay at least 20% on the down payment even if you have a good credit score.
-There are a few exceptions, for example, you can buy a vacation rental as a 2nd home for as little as 10% down.
-Plus, with some creativity and experience, you can also buy some investment properties with zero cash out of pocket.
+If you’re a home buyer looking for a house to live in and you’ve got a strong credit score, you’ll only need a 3% down payment to acquire financing for your primary home.
+But as for a rental investment, expect to pay 20% for the typical down payment even if you have a good credit score.

-Keep in mind that you can also find other down payment methods, such as a home equity line on your residential property or a real estate crowdfunding platform.
 Whether you end up putting 0%, 10% or 20% down, the underwriting process works just like a traditional mortgage.
 It usually involves real estate agents, credit, and an escrow/title company or closing attorney.

 Once you finance your property and close the purchase, it's now time to start doing business.
 Note that not every renter that shows interest in your property should live there.
 Screen your renters beforehand to find quality tenants that can properly maintain the property and pay on time.
 Disqualify those that might not be able to afford rent, have a habit of paying rent, or that don’t have a good track record of maintaining their space.

 Several online services can help you find quality tenants, such as Turbo Tenant, My Rental, and My Smart Move.
 They can help you screen tenants at a fee and still ensure you comply with the Fair Housing rules.
-You can also hire third-party property management companies to help you screen tenants.
+You can also hire third-party property manager to help you screen tenants.

-Manage Your Property
+How to Manage Your Rental Property

 If all this management work seems too cumbersome for you, you can work with a third-party property management company.
 The company will handle everything, including maintenance and collecting rent.
 These companies have different payment structures and varying fees.
 The fees can be a flat rate or a percentage of the rent ranging from 8% to 12%.